submitsquirtel/neurips-paper-609/README.md

 ## 2. Scene Placement in Simulation (Real2Sim)

-In `scene_generation` folder, we provide the code for reconstructing real-world scenes such as scenes in **bridge dataset** into simulation environments.
-The code is designed to be modular, allowing for easy integration of new datasets and environments.
-The scene generation process is divided into three main components:
+In `scene_generation` folder, we provide the code for automatically reconstructing real-world scenes into simulation environments.